 It doesn’t yet include a set of its own folder icons, and will fallback to using elementary (if available) or stock Ubuntu icons.

-To install Captiva icons in Ubuntu 14.04 you can add the official PPA by opening a new Terminal window and enter the following commands:
+To install Captiva icons in Ubuntu 14.04 LTS and above add the official PPA.
+How?
+By opening a new Terminal window and entering the following commands:

 sudo add-apt-repository ppa:captiva/ppa

 sudo apt-get update && sudo apt-get install captiva-icon-theme

 Or, if you’re not into software source cruft, by downloading the icon pack direct from the DeviantArt page.
 To install, extract the archive and move the resulting folder to the ‘.icons‘ directory in Home.

 However you choose to install it, you’ll need to apply this (and every other theme on this list) using a utility like Unity Tweak Tool.

 After something a bit angular?
 Check out Square Beam.
 It offers a more imposing visual statement than other sets on this list, with electric colours, harsh gradients and stark iconography.
 It claims to have more than 30,000 different icons (!) included (you’ll forgive me for not counting) so you should find very few gaps in its coverage.

 Moka & Faba

 The Moka icon suite needs little introduction.
 In fact, I’d wager a good number of you are already using it

 With pastel colours, soft edges and simple icon artwork, Moka is a truly standout and comprehensive set of application icons.
 It’s best used with its sibling, Faba, which Moka will inherit to fill in all the system icons, folders, panel icons, etc. The combined result is…well, you’ve got eyes!